atomic-app/boilerplate-jetpack-compose-android-sdk/README.md

 An example of how to receive and create in app notifications can be found in `BoilerplateFirebaseMessaging` You will have to supply your own google-services.json file from your own app on the Firebase console.
 Information for the whole process can be found [here](https://documentation.atomic.io/sdks/android#notifications) including the Firebase setup documentation.
-Also make sure that you emulator or device has permission to accept push notifications from the boiler plate app.
+Also make sure that your emulator or device has permission to accept push notifications from the boiler plate app.